Bodesz11/DeepLearning_2024_Project/Milestone_1/README.md

 Allows specification of different mask layers or slices to be plotted, facilitating detailed analysis of the segmentation performance.
 ## 6. Model Testing
 ### Purpose:
 Loads the saved model and sets it to evaluation mode for testing.
+The loss on the test dataset is 0.086
 ### Process:
 After running inference on the test dataset, it compares the original masks with the predicted masks.
 Visual results are displayed, with differences highlighted, and saved as first_test.png for further inspection.